 Switzerland can be CRAZY expensive, but it is sooo worth it!
 This coupon book has 2 for 1 offers for many restaurants and attractions around the country.
 I wish we had known about this when we visited Switzerland…it would have saved us a TON of money!

 Other Choices for Home Bases in the Bernese Oberland

 Our second choice for accommodation was Lauterbrunnen.
 Lauterbrunnen has more of a small village feeling than Interlaken while still being large enough to offer some of the amenities of a small city.

 Murren and Grindelwald are two small, car free villages that are often offered as good suggestions for where to base yourself in Switzerland.
 We did not visit Grindelwald, and we only passed through Murren during the day.
 Given their location (you have to take a cable car partway up the mountain to get to EITHER) they both have stunning views.

-Murren had an awesome alpine playground above it that our toddlers really enjoyed.
+Murren had an awesome alpine playground above it that our toddlers really enjoyed, as well as a really epic cable car.
 For this reason, I would suggest Murren over Grindewald if you are looking for the mountain village experience with your toddlers (our kids had SOOOO much fun here!)